-If the unit is in off/standby mode with power already applied, touch and hold seconds to switch on.
+If the unit is in off/standby mode with power already applied, touch and hold of for approximately 2 seconds to switch on.
 A short tone will be heard.

 The unit will briefly display a splash screen, then continue to the Application Screen.